ansibleguy/collection_opnsense/docs/use_reload.md

 Most modules of this collection will automatically reload its relevant running config on change - but you can speed up mass-management of items when disabling reload on single module-calls (_reload: false_), and do it afterward using THIS module.

+Alternatively you can use the [service module](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_service.md) with action 'reload' if you like it better.

 ## Definition

 | Parameter | Type   | Required | Default value | Comment                                                                                                                        |